maxmin13/messageboard-prj/README.md

 # AWS messageboard project

 The project deploys a Django web application to the AWS cloud,</br>
-on Gunicorn application server and Nginx reverse proxy.</br>
+with Gunicorn application server and Nginx reverse proxy.</br>
 The store is a PostgreSql database.</br>

 **Requirements:**